Christmas gifts that help children in need. Shop Now →

 Helping Children and Families Thrive in Cambodia

 In Cambodia, most poverty is concentrated in rural areas and parents often migrate to cities in search of work, leaving children behind in unsafe circumstances.
-Child sponsors and donors help families stay together by providing everything from educational support for children to small business microloans for parents.
+Child sponsors and donors help families stay together by providing everything from educational support for children to job skills training and small business grants for parents.

 icon for education